What Are Heatmaps? Types, Best Software

 • Price: Get started for free

-Plerdy’s suite of conversion and optimization products empower marketing teams, revenue-facing departments, and product designers make the most out of visitor data.
-The platform has tools built for SEO and e-commerce use cases (think Shopify and BigCommerce online stores) that you can use alongside user experience staples like heatmaps, session recordings, and customer feedback solution forms.
+Plerdy’s suite of conversion and optimization products empowers marketing teams, revenue-facing departments, and product designers to make the most of visitor data.
+The platform has tools built for SEO and e-commerce use cases (think Shopify and BigCommerce online stores) that can be used alongside user experience staples like heatmaps, session recordings, and customer feedback solution forms.

 Companies use Plerdy’s heatmaps because of the feature’s simplicity — which for some, leads to a less buggy product.
 It’s a lightweight feature that’s quick to set up and can be used immediately.
 Teams have the option of purchasing an all-one-package of products or selecting their UX tool specifically.
 With the free trial, you can try a little bit of everything until your daily limit runs out.